rcl-identity/docs/aadb2c.md

 ![image](/images/aadb2c/userflow-add2.png)

-- Add a name for the user flow and select the ``Email signup`` identity provider
+- Add a name for the user flow

+    - For a Self Asserted Digital ID, you can use the name : ``susi-sa``
+    - For a Verified Digital ID, you can use the name : ``susi``

 ![image](/images/aadb2c/userflow-add3.png)

-- Set the Multi-Factor Authentication (MFA) as follows:
+- Select the ``Email signup`` identity provider and set the Multi-Factor Authentication (MFA) as follows:

 ![image](/images/aadb2c/userflow-add4.png)